icrespocasajus/ModulonTA/README.md

 #> [15] "Mxd3"
 ```

-We can plot a summmary heatmap incliuding the modulon regulatory core
+We can plot a summmary heatmap including the modulon regulatory core and
-and satellites showing the pair-wise target redundancy, redundancy with
+satellites showing the pair-wise target redundancy, redundancy with
 respect the core and the discriminant power across T cell subpopulations
 from the OPLS-DA: